-Setting the Trigger Threshold
+Setting the ZC Trigger Threshold

-To set the Trigger Threshold, ensure you have selected the appropriate trigger mode.
-The ZC Trigger Threshold is controlled using the \sim slider bar in the View/Audio Bar (see below).
+The ZC Trigger Threshold only applies to the Zero Crossing trigger.
+To set the ZC Trigger Threshold, ensure you have selected the appropriate trigger mode.
+The ZC Trigger Threshold is controlled using the solider bar in the View/Audio Bar (see below).